Recognition of same-sex unions in Poland: Przybyszewska and Others ruling and passage of legislation in 2026

 On 27 December 2023, Prime Minister Donald Tusk announced that a bill to legalise same-sex unions would be introduced and debated in the Sejm in early 2024, in line with a pledge made during his campaign for the 2023 election.
 The bill was added to the government agenda on 8 July 2024 and presented publicly by Minister of Equality Katarzyna Kotula in October 2024.
 It would allow both opposite-sex and same-sex couples to form registered partnerships, affording rights in the areas of inheritance, property, taxation and support, but excluding adoption rights.
 Civic Platform and The Left have vowed to pass the bill.
 In October, the Archbishop of Warsaw, Kazimierz Nycz, expressed his support for civil partnerships and said "that the Church [would] not interfere in the legislative process".
 A public consultation process was open until 15 November 2024.
 In March 2025, Marshal of the Senate Małgorzata Kidawa-Błońska said the bill was unlikely to pass before the May presidential elections.
 The election was won by Karol Nawrocki who opposes same-sex registered partnerships.
 In June 2025, Minister Kotula introduced the partnership bill to the Sejm.
 In July, Kotula said she was open to compromising with the more conservative factions of the government and Nawrocki to get the bill passed, and suggested changing the name of the union from "civil partnership" to "partnership agreement".
 An Ipsos poll conducted the previous month showed that 62% of Poles supported recognizing same-sex unions.

-The government's draft bill on civil partnerships is expected to stipulate that the agreement will be concluded before a notary and then registered at a civil registry office.